eugenusb/eugenusb.github.io/_posts/2021-10-11-Literary Cryptogram.md

 Let's return for a moment to the *War and Peace* example.
 The probability of the quote under the model I just described is approximately $$2.85 \cdot 10^{-16}$$.
 This means that if we were to sample from a multinomial with the adequate parameters, we would expect to draw around $$\frac{1}{2.85 \cdot 10^{-16}} \simeq 3.51 \cdot 10^{15}$$ realizations to see the exact configuration corresponding to the quote.
 It may seem as a monstrous figure, but the number of ways to choose $$11$$ words (the number of letters in *War and Peace*) from a dictionary of $$64250$$ words is the combinatorial number $${64250}\choose{11}$$, which is greater than $$1.92 \cdot 10^{47}$$!

 Of course, not all of these combinations will be valid candidates.
-For instance, they need to satisfy the restrictions on the initials: that is, exactly one of them should start with "w", three of with "a", and so forth.
+For instance, they need to satisfy the restrictions on the initials: that is, exactly one of them should start with "w", three with "a", and so forth.
 But even when imposing this condition, we are left with more than $$3.77 \cdot 10^{37}$$ configurations.
 It is necessary to further restrict the candidates to have the same total length as the quote, but I think you get the idea: the number of possible combinations from the dictionary is orders of magnitude larger than the probability of drawing the quote's configuration.

 Finally, in order to ensure that many of the possible sets of words have the combined length of the quote, we should take into account that the average length of the words in the dictionary (at least, the one I am using) is roughly $$\mu = 8.44$$, with standard deviation $$\sigma = 2.65$$.
 So, to be on the safe side, I usually consider quotes that have between 6 and 11 ($$\simeq 8.44 \pm 2.65$$) letters per each letter in the title.
 When the title is too short or too long to guarantee this condition, it is common to use the name or initials of the author.
 The heuristics behind this design decision is that the combined length of $$K$$ words (at least, if $$K$$ is large) should follow approximately a normal distribution $${\mathcal N}(K \cdot \mu, \sqrt{K} \cdot \sigma)$$ by the Central Limit Theorem.
-In practice, this means that every length in the range $$[K \cdot \mu - \sqrt{K} \cdot \sigma, K \cdot \mu + \sqrt{K} \cdot \sigma]$$ is achieved by a respectable proportion of combinations of $$K$$ words from the dictionary.
+In practice, this means that every length in the range $$[K \cdot \mu - \sqrt{K} \cdot \sigma, K \cdot \mu + \sqrt{K} \cdot \sigma]$$ is achieved by a sizeable proportion of combinations of $$K$$ words from the dictionary.